jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     ORDER BY
     members.surname,
     members.firstname;
+### Documentation:

-### -- Question 16:    Produce a list of all members, along with their recommender, using no joins.
+## -- Question 16:    Produce a list of all members, along with their recommender, using no joins.
     select
     distinct mems.firstname || ' ' || mems.surname as member,
     (